mmomtchev/mmomtchev/AERIAL_SPORTS.md

 It is more of a recreational activity then a sport, but it is still recognized as a sport and it has a world federation and regular competitions.

+It is somewhat easy to learn, requiring about 15 tandem jumps before being allowed a first solo jump.

 Owing to its military history, it is a moderate risk activity with very rigorous safety regulations, that is very well documented and studied as it is always performed under strict supervision with a 1:200,000 jumps fatality rate.

 Competitions usually revolve around aerobatics or landing precision.